shubham-root/agent-maestro/README.md

 - **VS Code LM API**: Optional direct access to VS Code Language Model API for users preferring lower-level control
 - **Enhanced Extensibility**: Improved plugin architecture for third-party agent integrations

 **Contributions Welcome**: We encourage community contributions to help expand Agent Maestro's capabilities and support for additional AI coding agents.
+We recommend using AI coding agents themselves to accelerate your development workflow when contributing to this project.

 ## License